Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

-   Velociraptor can be used to collect bulk files from the endpoint for later analysis by other tools (for example using the `Windows.Collection.KapeFiles` artifact.
+   Velociraptor can be used to collect bulk files from the endpoint for later analysis by other tools (for example using the `Windows.Collection.KapeFiles` artifact).

-   20% of users we using this feature regularly.
+   20% of users were using this feature regularly.

 5. **Parse for indicators on the endpoint (Digital Forensics)**